phatnguyen1006/PN_FullStack_v1/server/README.md

 # Start the server on dev env
-# Start watching and run the server in ./dist
+# Start watcher and run the server in ./dist
 ```bash
     $ yarn watch
     $ yarn dev-server